UK summons Argentine envoy over Falklands "intimidation"

 “We were disappointed that it was necessary formally to summon the ambassador into the Foreign Office.
 We made several attempts to arrange for a less formal meeting, each of which the Argentine embassy declined,” the statement said.

-The British official said after the meeting that Castro had been “very cross” to have been summoned and that she had accused the Foreign Office of “wasting her time.”
+The Argentine embassy was not immediately available for comment, but the British official said after the meeting that Castro had been “very cross” to have been summoned and that she had accused the Foreign Office of “wasting her time”.

-In Buenos Aires, the Foreign Ministry said Castro had “vigorously rejected the British government’s complaints about the alleged harassment of boats related to activities in the Malvinas” and reiterated Argentina’s calls for talks to resolve the sovereignty dispute.

 The British official said Britain believed Argentina had been contacting cruise companies and other firms to try to pressure them into not doing business with the Falkland Islands, which Argentina calls the Malvinas.